-Currently there is a lot of fear being demonstrated by people all over the world.?
-I am especially disheartened to see so much fear in people who claim to be Christian.?
-People are hoarding items and basic courtesies are going the way of the Dodo.?
+Currently, there is a lot of fear operating in people all over the world.
+I am especially disheartened to see so much fear in people who claim to be Christian.
+People are hoarding items and basic courtesies are going the way of the Dodo.
 Why??
-Because people are afraid.?
+Because people are afraid.
 Afraid of what??
 Perhaps afraid of dying or going without basic necessities.

-The fact of the matter is that less than half of 1% of 1% of the world?s population is infected with this disease and much less have died from it.?
-That fact is not promoted on the news because it isn’t as scary and therefore, won’t increase profits.?
-Though this is serious, I do not believe that it is as critical as people’s actions have indicated.?
+The fact of the matter is that less than half of 1% of 1% of the world’s population is infected with this disease and much less have died from it.
+That fact is not promoted on the news because it isn’t as scary and therefore, won’t increase profits.
+Though this is serious, I do not believe that it is as critical as people’s actions have indicated.
 Do people really need cases of toilet paper right now??
-No.?
-However, all logic and reason is dismissed when fear enters the mind.?
+No. However, all logic and reason are dismissed when fear enters the mind.
 People do really stupid things when they fear.

-In this article I would simply like to briefly discuss fear and how it hinders us from progressing and being a blessing to others in times of need.
-I will also present the solution to fight fear.?
+In this article, I would simply like to briefly discuss fear and how it hinders us from progressing and being a blessing to others in times of need.
+I will also present a solution to fight fear.
 This is especially needed for the many church people who have succumbed to the spirit of fear and went right along with the unbelievers in their actions based on fear.

 What is Fear?

-Therefore, fear can enable us to perform optimally in real dangers or it could cripple you causing you to become very ineffective and do stupid things when there is no danger.?
-This latter kind of fear is not from God.?
-Consider the following verse of Scripture.?
-Even in the former case, we can take specific action, which is why it is good to learn how to perform under stress.
+Therefore, fear can enable us to perform optimally in real danger or it could cripple you causing you to become very ineffective and do stupid things when there is no danger.
+This latter kind of fear is not from God.
+Consider the following verse of Scripture.
+Even in the former case, we can take a specific action, which is why it is good to learn how to perform under stress.

 Why Do We Fear?

-Besides real immediate dangers like seeing a bear coming towards you, people fear because they have little or no faith in God.?
-People fear because they don’t know God and/or have little to no experience with God.?
-Even if you do see a bear coming towards you, then use the bodies preparation with the chemicals it will dump into your blood to fight or flight, and trust God to protect you (Psalm 91).
+Besides real immediate dangers like seeing a bear coming towards you, people fear because they have little or no faith in God.
+People fear because they don’t know God and/or have little to no experience with God.
+Even if you do see a bear coming towards you, then use the body’s preparation with the chemicals it will dump into your blood to fight or flight, and trust God to protect you (Psalm 91).

 Philippians 4:13 (NKJV) ?
 I can do all things through Christ who strengthens me.